 Central Florida's landscape and geography is the primary inspiration for the Florida Polytechnic University campus design.
-The Campus Master Plan frames structures around the central lakes, which are located on a northwest-southeast axis through the center of campus.
-The lakes serve as the campus core, with an existing anchor at the north end, the iconic IST Building, that is fully visible from Interstate 4, Polk Parkway, and the south end of campus along the central lakes axis.
-Other important design elements of the Campus Master Plan include: recognition and conservation of the natural landscape; open spaces and tree canopies within campus; the elliptical vehicular ring road (Polytechnic Circle) and surface parking at the periphery of the site that keeps vehicular traffic out of the campus core; conservation of the existing vegetative buffer at the campus edge; the campus entry located at the southeastern corner with views toward the IST building; and the placement of administrative, academic, residential, and other support facilities around the Central Lakes to accentuate the strong campus core.
-The network of pedestrian walkways and paths form a grid across the campus that puts all classrooms, offices, and residence halls within a 10-minute walk.
+The Campus Master Plan frames structures around the Central Lakes, which are located on a northwest-southeast axis through the center of campus.
+The lakes serve as the campus core, with an existing anchor at the north end, the iconic IST building, that is fully visible from Interstate 4, Polk Parkway, and the south end of campus along the Central Lakes axis.
+Other important design elements of the Master Plan include: recognition and conservation of the natural landscape; open spaces and tree canopies within campus; the elliptical vehicular ring road (Polytechnic Circle) and surface parking at the periphery of the site that keeps vehicular traffic out of the campus core; conservation of the existing vegetative buffer at the campus edge; the campus entry located at the southeastern corner with views toward the IST building; and the placement of administrative, academic, residential, and other support facilities around the Central Lakes to accentuate the strong campus core.
+The network of pedestrian walkways and paths form a grid across the campus that puts all classrooms, offices and residence halls within a 10 minute walk.

-The Campus Master Plan framework will continue to guide building placement and orientation, open space, visual linkages, movement patterns, and the logical distribution of land uses.
-Architectural design guidelines that are maintained by the Planning, Design and Construction Department ensure that future development of the campus is consistent with the initial phase construction in scale, massing, surface treatment, materials, and detailing.
-The

-Landscape Design Guidelines that coordinate planting, hardscape materials, site furnishings and graphics contribute to the overall visual quality of the campus and establish a unified theme.
+The Master Plan framework will continue to guide building placement and orientation, open space, visual linkages, movement patterns, and the logical distribution of land uses.
+Architectural design guidelines that are maintained by the Office of Campus Development and Construction ensure that future development of the campus is consistent with the initial phase construction in scale, massing, surface treatment, materials and detailing.
+Landscape design guidelines that coordinate planting, hardscape materials, site furnishings and graphics contribute to the overall visual quality of the campus and establish a unified theme.
 Preservation of existing stands of vegetation and landscape enhancement with native plant material will enhance open spaces and buffer parking lots, service areas and roadways and will reinforce the architectural character of the University.